Oraa Guzura Dado: Localization

 The original black-and-white series was aired on Australia in 1971 under the title Gazula the Amicable Monster.
 Guzura and Bonta were renamed "Gazula" and "Oshio" respectively.
 The anime series was aired in Australia's Nine Network.

-The 1987 remake series was aired internationally, such as on France where it was shown under the name "Gozura" and on Italy where it was shown under the name "Il mio amico Guz".
+The 1987 remake series was aired internationally, such as in France and Quebec where it was shown under the name "Gozura" and in Italy where it was shown under the name "Il mio amico Guz".